pulumi/compliance-policies/docs/public/index.md

 ## Policy Pack Execution

-Policy Packs using Pulumi Premium Policies bear no differences to vaniall Policy Packs.
+Policy Packs using Pulumi Premium Policies bear no differences to vanvanilla Policy Packs.
 It's possible to run Policy packs locally or have them enforced across your Pulumi Organization.

 Please refer to our [documentation](https://www.pulumi.com/docs/using-pulumi/crossguard/configuration/)